jenna-jordan/jenna-jordan.github.io/_pages/appearances.md

 - Guest on [Catalog & Cocktails](https://omny.fm/shows/catalog-and-cocktails-the-honest-no-bs-data-podcast) with Amalia Child.
 "Catalog & Cocktails" is a podcast hosted by Juan Sequeda and Tim Gasper.
 This is a follow up to my talk at Data Day Texas.

+#### [Attendee] Out-of-Pocket Data Camp
+2026 June 25-26

+- I'm headed back to [Out-of-Pocket's Data Camp](https://www.outofpocket.health/datacamp), an invite-only healthcare analytics summit in Boston/Cambridge.

+#### [TBD] dbt Summit
+2026 September 15-18

+- Whether as a speaker or an attendee (submitted a peer exchange proposal, and waiting to hear whether it is accepted), I'll be attending dbt Summit this year!

+#### [Attendee] Helsinki Data Week
+2026 October 27-30

+- I'm very excited to be traveling to Finland to attend Helsinki Data Week for the first time ever!

 ---

 ## 2026